theCapypara/riptide-docs/source/repo_docs/app/magento2.rst

 The Riptide app comes with Varnish, Redis, RabbitMQ and a mail catcher.

 Web server is based on Nginx.
-The "Apache" variants contain web servers based on Apache.

 .. _Magento: https://magento.com/